yamagen/nihongo-no-oto/2025/2025-07-24_kuretanda_en.md

 Add a "ne" or a soft "no?" at the end, and it becomes even more intimate and warm.
 This is what we call *immediate grammar*—language that arises naturally from the situation and emotion.

-You can teach the phrase "arigatou," but that alone won't teach this kind of thankfulness.
-That's why recording expressions like these in AEAD is so meaningful.

 ---

 ### Notes, Tags, Related Projects